 - If you are not automatically enrolled into your required courses, you must enrol into all of your fall and winter term courses (required and elective, if applicable) during your enrolment period.

 The course enrolment period is from August 11, 2020 to September 18, 2020.
 In early August, your program department will send you additional information, and your specific course enrolment start date will be confirmed on RAMSS.
-See the Student Guide for additional enrolment information.
+See the Enrolment Support page for additional enrolment information.

 The Campus Store website, opens in new window is Ryerson’s one-stop shop for all of your textbook, e-book, school supply and Ryerson apparel and gift needs.
 All textbook and e-book orders for fall 2020 classes must be submitted online via the Campus Store website.
 If there is no e-book listed for a course you’re enrolled in, there will be a corresponding textbook.

 This year, textbook orders will be delivered to your personal residence.
 The Campus Store website, opens in new window will be updated as more information about our textbook delivery process becomes available.

 Living in residence is not only convenient, but you will be part of a community and have a dedicated team of professionals and student leaders to help make your transition to university a smooth one.
 Ryerson has four residence buildings on campus, and a variety of room styles and living options to choose from.
 Find out more about living in residence by reviewing the Housing & Residence Life website or by visiting campus.